School Improvement Plans

 Legislation (G.S. §115C-83.15) passed during the 2013 long session of the North Carolina General Assembly provides parents with an additional measure of school performance in the form of School Performance Grades.
 Beginning with the 2013–14 school year, the annual North Carolina School Report Cards display a letter grade of A, B, C, D, or F for each school in the state.

-The purpose of this letter is to inform you that Dublin Primary has been designated as a low performing school by the North Carolina State Board of Education.
+The purpose of this letter is to inform you that Dublin Primary School has been designated as a low performing school by the North Carolina State Board of Education.
 As defined in G.S.
 115C-105.37: “The State Board of Education shall identify low-performing schools on an annual basis.
 Low-performing schools are those that earn an overall school performance grade of D or F and a school growth score of "met expected growth" or "not met expected growth" as defined by G.S.
 115C-83.15.”

-Dublin Primary received a School Performance Grade of “D” and a growth designation of “met expected growth” for the 2023-2024 school year.
+Dublin Primary School received a School Performance Grade of “D” but did meet growth for the 2024–2025 school year.
 Although we are committed to improving this score, it is important to remember that just as no one single score or grade tells the whole story of a student, neither does it tell you everything about the performance of a school or the opportunities that the school provides.

 We encourage you to actively engage in your student’s academic journey and invite you to collaborate with their teacher(s) to help ensure they stay on track for success.
 Working together as a team, we can improve not only how well our students are performing individually, but how the school is performing as a whole.
 There is nothing more important to us than ensuring students are ready for the next step in their academic careers.
 We appreciate your partnership and support to make it a successful school year.